rndme/cia/README.md

 ## Alterations from redux:
-* Accepts opbject of methods instead of hard-coded `switch(action.type)` statements
+* Accepts an object of methods instead of hard-coded `switch(action.type)` statements
+* Action type is a string instead of a property, action data is stand-alone ex:`.dispatch("ADD", 4)`
+* Known reducer types can be called methodically: `.dispatch("ADD", 4)` simplifies to `.actions.ADD(4)`
 * Returning state in a reducer is optional; defaults to existing state
-* Action type is a string instead of a property, action data is stand-alone ex:`.dispatch("ADD", 4)`
+* States need not immutable; `.getState()` returns a frozen copy and only reducers can mutate the state
 * Subscribe actions to typed events w/ `.on(TYPE, fn)` and  `.dispatch("TYPE")` to fire action(s)
 * `.subscribe(fn)` state-changed callbacks for rendering, backup, etc...
+* Can add reducers and state-change callbacks at runtime

 ## Additional Features: